juandelgado/wordy-slack-bot/README.md

 ## Configuration

-Needs Slack bot token as an ENV var named `SLACK_API_TOKEN`.
+Needs Slack bot token as an ENV var named `SLACK_TOKEN`.
 You can create a bot and get a token in https://YOURSLACK.slack.com/services/new/bot.
 For more information you can read [Slack Bots documentation](https://api.slack.com/bot-users).

 ## Development